Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 you want to use (class or a functional component with react hooks).
 When you don’t have a preference, use a functional component.

 ### Type definitions
-We use TypeScript for new components, and we also define `PropType` definitions.
+- We use TypeScript for new components, and we also define `PropType` definitions.
 Static types add better type support for the development, integrating with your IDE, while `PropType` definitions are present at runtime.
+- Names of unused parameters
+  - Sometimes you need to define a parameter which is not being used, for example when you just want to use the second parameter.
+To satisfy TypeScript the parameter name needs to be prefixed with underscore.
+  - Instead of defining just `_`, use a more meaningful name, like `_theParameterName`.
+(Related to this discussion){.
+- types.d.ts can have hidden errors, like missing imports.
+Rename it temporary to `types.d.ts` to detect the most obvious ones.

 ### Imports
 #### ES6 modules_
 - Prefer ES6 modules (import and export) over a non-standard module system and CommonJS’s require.

 #### Modules